 - International Commerce and Investment

 - Real Estate Finance

 - Securities Regulation

-A student must have a cumulative grade point average of at least 3.0 in the seven courses that count toward the certificate.
+A student must have a cumulative grade point average of at least 3.0 in the courses that count toward the certificate.

 *If Independent Research is selected, it must be for 2 credits; the topic must be certified in advance by the director of the certificate program as involving advanced study of business or commercial law; and the resulting paper must satisfy the standards of the upper-level writing requirement.